The Bostonian Society: History

 According to the Greater Boston Convention & Visitors Bureau, "The Bostonian Society is the first stop for anyone interested in the city's history" and "the Society brings Boston history to life".
 The Bostonian Society had various programs and educational resources for children and adults and had been called "a comprehensive historical and educational resource".
 For several years, The Society oversaw a historic marker program across the city of Boston and ran a teacher training program called "Teaching Boston History Workshops", bringing together leading experts on various subjects, community-based organizations, teachers and museum educators, and the Society's "unequalled collections of primary sources".
-The Society oversaw the annual Boston Massacre reenactment which occurs every year in March and has other historic programs with costumed interpreters.
+The Society oversaw the annual Boston Massacre reenactment which occurs every year in March and held other historic programs with costumed interpreters.
 The Society also made the Old State House available for various events from private events.

-The Bostonian Society operated three gift shops: One inside the Old State House, a shop in Faneuil Hall and, close by, a shop at Quincy Market.
+On January 1, 2020, The Bostonian Society merged with the Old South Association in Boston to form Revolutionary Spaces.
+The Bostonian Society formerly operated three gift shops: one inside the Old State House, a shop in Faneuil Hall and, close by, a shop at Quincy Market.
+All three, plus a fourth in the Old South Meeting House, transitioned to management by Revolutionary Spaces.